intjelic/python-sfml/doc/source/api/window.rst

    Give access to the real-time state of the keyboard.

-   :class:`sfml.window.Keyboard` provides an interface to the state of the keyboard.
+   :class:`Keyboard` provides an interface to the state of the keyboard.

    It only contains class methods (a single keyboard is assumed), so